U.S. News Rankings

 |Ranking score and category|

-At Drew University, a private school in Madison, N.J., students aren’t far from New York City, a hub of internship opportunities, weekend activities, and more.
-For students who’d like to stay in the city for an entire semester, the school offers a variety of programs, including a Wall Street Semester and a United Nations Semester.
-On the school’s Madison campus, undergraduates are guaranteed housing, and more than 90 percent take advantage of the guarantee for all four years at school.
+At Drew University, a private school in Madison, New Jersey, students aren't far from New York City, a hub of internship opportunities, weekend activities and more.
+For students who'd like to spend more time in the city, the school offers a variety of programs, including a Wall Street Semester and a United Nations Semester.
+On the school's Madison campus, undergraduates are guaranteed housing, and many students take advantage of the guarantee for all four years at school.
 There are more than 50 student clubs to check out, as well as the Drew University Rangers sports teams, which compete in the NCAA Division III Landmark Conference.

-For graduate students, Drew University offers degree programs in the social sciences and humanities and also runs a Theological School that grants degrees including a Doctor of Ministry (D.Min.), Master of Divinity (M.Div.), and Master of Sacred Theology (S.T.M.).
-Notable Drew University alumni include Soon-Yi Previn, wife of director Woody Allen, and Clint Bolick, cofounder of the Institute for Justice, a public interest law firm.
+For graduate students, Drew University offers degree programs in the social sciences and humanities and also runs a Theological School that grants degrees, including a Doctor of Ministry, Master of Divinity and Master of Sacred Theology.
+Notable Drew University alumni include Soon-Yi Previn, wife of director Woody Allen, and Clint Bolick, co-founder of the Institute for Justice, a public interest law firm.

 |School mission and unique qualities (as provided by the school):|

-Drew, a traditional small liberal arts college, combines the best of the classic liberal arts tradition with innovative programming across the curriculum, upholding the highest intellectual standards.
+Drew, a traditional small liberal arts college, delivers full-impact learning--a unique approach to education that combines the best of the classic liberal arts tradition with innovative programming across the curriculum, upholding the highest intellectual standards.
 Drew offers the full range of traditional majors in the liberal arts, along with several cutting-edge interdisciplinary and area-studies programs.
 Located on nearly 200 beautifully wooded acres known by students as "the Forest", Drew's campus is only 30 miles west of New York City, with convenient rail access.
 Students can take advantage of our location by participating in Drew programs in the city, including the Wall Street Semester, the Art Semester, and the United Nations Semester, all directed by Drew faculty.
-New programs include majors in Business Studies, and Environmental Studies and Sustainability along with a minor in Public Health.
+New programs include majors in Business Studies, and Environmental Studies and Sustainability along with a minors in Public Health and Film & Media Studies.
 Many opportunities also exist for study abroad, including the unique and popular Drew International Seminars, a collection of three-week long international experiences aimed at sophomores, a semester-long program in London, and numerous summer programs for foreign languages like Italian and Spanish, all run by Drew's own faculty.
 Because of Drew's location, students benefit from extraordinary internship opportunities at corporate headquarters, research laboratories, foundations, charitable organizations, and government agencies.
 Drew's low student to faculty ratio and small class size enable its dedicated and accomplished faculty to develop close mentoring relationships with students.
 Drew seeks to promote diversity, civic engagement, and social responsibility both in and out of the classroom.

 |School type||private, coed college|